How to Apply - Transfer

 Accept Admission Offer

-Newly admitted students who plan to attend San Francisco State must accept their Admission Offer for the spring semester between November 1 - 22.
+Newly admitted students who plan to attend San Francisco State must accept their Admission Offer for the spring semester between November 1 - December 2.
 For the fall semester between March 1 and May 1.
 Students admitted after the deadline will have three weeks after their date of admission to accept their Admission Offer.
-To accept your Admission Offer please go to the SF State Gateway.
+To accept your Admission Offer please go to your Student Center on the SF State Gateway.

 Frequently Asked Questions by Upper Division Transfer Students